Vinai/groupscatalog2/app/code/community/Netzarbeiter/GroupsCatalog2/README.txt

 == CHANGES ==
+0.1.6 - Fix indexer to work with large catalogs and identical settings for most stores
+        Add dutch translation

-0.1.4 - Fix bug that didn't apply website and store default settings during indexing 0.1.3 - Fix bug that stopped the hidden message to be displayed for categories 0.1.2 - Add italian translation - thanks to Marco Gallopin!
+0.1.5 - Avoid joinTable which seems to trigger an exception for some users 0.1.4 - Fix bug that didn't apply website and store default settings during indexing 0.1.3 - Fix bug that stopped the hidden message to be displayed for categories 0.1.2 - Add italian translation - thanks to Marco Gallopin!